johndward01/CSharp_Software_Development_Review/C#_Review.md

 Console.WriteLine(!isPresent); // outputs false
 ```

 *   **Assignment Operator**: Assignment operators are used to assign a value to a variable.
 The left side operand of the assignment operator is a variable and the right side operand of the assignment operator is a value.
-The value on the right side must be of the same data-type of the variable on the left side otherwise the compiler will raise an error.
+> Note: The **value** on the right side must be of the same **data-type** as the variable on the left side, otherwise the compiler will raise an error.
 ```cs
 int x = 100; // = is the simple assignment operator
 int y = 200;